 The differences in the way methanol and ethanol affects the body is actually… not very different at all.
 Methanol on its own is not very toxic, comparable in fact, to your every day alcohol in that they can inhibit brain functions through their CNS depressant properties.

 The problem is the oxidation process that they are put through by an enzyme in the liver called alcohol dehydrogenase.
-While ethanol is converted into acetaldehyde, that is slightly toxic, methanol is converted in the same manner into formaldehyde, a known carcinogen2.
+While ethanol is converted into acetaldehyde, methanol is converted in the same manner into formaldehyde; both are dangerous chemicals and known carcinogens2.

 The acute toxicity that most people associate with methanol poisoning stems from the conversion of formaldehyde to formic acid by another enzyme, aldehyde dehydrogenase.
 This same enzyme is responsible for converting acetaldehyde (from the ethanol pathway) into the less toxic acetic acid, or vinegar.

 Formic acid (also known as formate) on the other hand, is way way worse.
 Accumulation of this chemical in the blood deprives cells of oxygen by inhibiting the enzyme cytochrome c oxidase in the mitochondria, a key element of the respiratory electron transport chain.
 It is also responsible for ocular toxicity and most of the symptoms listed above.